turbot/steampipe-plugin-openshift/docs/tables/openshift_route.md

   openshift_route;
 ```

-### List routes which are present in default namespace
+### List routes that are present in the default namespace

 ```sql
 select